 - 2. Pursuant to a Receivership Order entered on October 31, 2018 in the Civil Enforcement Case (the "Receivership Order"), 6 Plaintiff is the duly-appointed Receiver for Receivership Entities.
 7 - 3.
-Upon information and belief, Defendant Steven Bowers is a resident of or is domiciled in the State of Utah.
+Upon information and belief, Defendant Matthew Shepard is a resident of or is domiciled in the State of Utah.
+He is the son of Receivership Defendant Greg Shepard.

 3 See Findings of Fact and Conclusions of Law, Civil Enforcement Case, Docket No. 467, at 1 ("FFCL"), filed Oct.
-4. 2018.
+4, 2018.